-2.3.3 Verify that eth0 and eth3 are Unmanaged Interfaces
+5.3 Verify That eth0 and eth3 are Unmanaged Interfaces

-For an SMW HA system, eth0 and eth3 must be configured as unmanaged interfaces in the cray_global_net config set worksheet so that Ansible does not manage them.
-Those configuration settings were set during configuration of the first SMW.
+For an SMW HA system, eth0 and eth3 must be configured as unmanaged interfaces in the cray_global_net config set worksheet so that so that Ansible does not manage them.
+These changes were done during configuration of the first SMW:

-- 1. Verify the configuration settings for eth0 and eth3 before installing or updating the SMW HA software. - 2.
+- Verify the configuration settings for eth0 and eth3 before installing the SMW HA software. - 2.
 Change to the global worksheet directory.

+'''

 smw# cd /var/opt/cray/imps/config/sets/global/worksheets

+'''

-3. Search for customer_ethernet.unmanaged_interface and ensure that it is set to 'true.'
+3. Search for customer_ethernet.unmanaged_interface and ensure that it is set to "true".